 Gold Level Sponsors: Hiro Nagaoka, Davis Peterson MD, Kirk & Leslie Johnson

 Silver Level Sponsors: Nic Sedenquist, James Gosling, Alex McNeil, Becky Nourse, Margaret Gingerich, Diane McBride, Bob Barrett, David Or, Eirik Schwenke, Devon Wemyss, Robert Sharpe, Rande Lucas, Linda Vollertsen, Kelvie Johnson, Catherine Ann Sage

 Bronze Level Sponsors: Pat Murphy, Pat Connor & Irmtraud Wiegel, Nina Bonito Romine, Eva Sutton, Josh Loeser, William P. Flatt, Amy Meissner, Rob Eastick, Kyle McClenahan, Billy & Julie Martin, Andy Moerlein & Donna Dodson, Eva Forsgren, Susan Schapira, Gina Hollomon

-Finally, my thanks to the RISD photo department, April Hickox, Simon Glass, and Dorothy Bocian, for believing in me.
+Finally, my thanks to the RISD photo department, April Hickox, Simon Glass, and Dorothy Bocian.